 Downy Arrowwood is a native perennial shrub growing on multiple stems to 6 feet high.
 Stems are generally straight but spreading and the plant forms a nice shape.
 The bark on older stems is a mottled gray to reddish brown with some warty protrusions.

-Twigs are straight, reddish brown, with buds that have reddish-brown scales that have short hairs long the margins.
+Twigs are straight, reddish brown, with buds that have reddish-brown scales which have short hairs long the margins.
 The terminal buds are ovoid in shape, laterals similar.
 Leaf scars are v-shaped with 3 bundle scars.

 The leaves are opposite, on short hairy stalks with a pair of stipules at the base.
 The leaf stalks subtending the flower cluster are 9/32 inch (7mm) or less in length.
 Leaves are egg to lance shaped, medium to dark green with prominent venation and slight to very hairy on the underside.
-Leaf edges have coarse pointed teeth at the end of each leaf vein, but less broad than the Southern Arrowwood.
+Leaf edges have coarse pointed teeth at the end of each leaf vein, but less broad than the Southern Arrowwood, V. dentatum.
 Tips are pointed and the bases usually have a slight heart-shape.
 Leaf size is to 2-1/2 inches long and 1-1/2 inches wide.
 Fall color is rose to maroon.